-The pleasure of seeing Tom, with his chubby cheeks and plump little figure, in His Majesty's uniform checked the sorrow of his sisters, and sent a wintry smile into the face of his mother, while the boy himself was sadly distracted between a desire to cry like the child he was, and a sense of the dignity of wearing a dirk and being in His Majesty's
+The pleasure of seeing Tom, with his chubby cheeks and plump little figure, in His Majesty's uniform checked the sorrow of his sisters, and sent a wintry smile into the face of his mother; while the boy himself was sadly distracted between a desire to cry like the child he was, and a sense of the dignity of wearing a dirk and being in His Majesty's

-It might have appeared that the family errole having the might have appeared that the family circle having been relieved of the two elder boys-unquestionably the best appetites-things might have gone more prosperously; but times were bad and did not seem likely to mend, and in addition to the public troubles which affected all Engin addition to the public troubles which affected all England alike, there seemed to be a fate which blighted all Mr. Wilkinson's efforts to reinstate himself.
+It might have appeared that the family circle having been relieved of the two elder boys-unquestionably the best appetites-things might have gone more prosperously; but times were bad and did not seem likely to mend, and in addition to the public troubles which affected all England alike, there seemed to be a fate which blighted all Mr. Wilkinson's efforts to reinstate himself.
 The house for which he had worked having failed, he would not enter into engagements of a similar character with any other house.
-At that time he had a considerable sum of money laid by, and though much disappointed at receiving no share of his father-in-law's fortune, his circumstances were such as to cause him to be looked upon as fortunate by his acquaintances, and to dispose him to congratulate himself.
-If he madertances, and to dispose him to congratulate himself.
-If he had kept steadily in the line of commerce which he understood, no doubt he would have done very well in spite of the times, but unfortunately Mr. Wilkinson was a favourice with society; his handsome person and genial temper caused him to be much sought after; and in spite of much natural sagacity, he more than once feel a prey to designing speculators, who promised him a golden harvest for his oney.
+At that time he had a considerable sum of money laid by, and though much disappointed at receiving no share of his father-in-law's fortune, his circumstances were such as to cause him to be looked upon as fortunate by his acquain tances, and to dispose him to congratulate himself.
+If he had kept steadily in the line of commerce which he understood, no doubt he would have done very well in spite of the times, but unfortunately Mr. Wilkiuson was a favourite with society; his handsome person and genial temper caused him to be much sought after, and in spite of much natural sagacity, he more than once fell a proy to designing speculators, who promised him a golden harvest for his money.

-The indulgent life he led and the absence of regular employment were not slow to tell on his character.
-His sweet temper degenerated into carelessness, his good nature sweet temper degenerated into carelessness, his good nature into indifference to the moral qualities of his acquaintances and Mrs. Wilkinson, though she would not acknowledge the deterioration, could not help occasionally being distressed at the sort of people that "got hold of Edward"-people of easy manners and ready wit, but in whose talk there was a tone which jarred on the ear of their pureminded hostess, marring as with the trail of a serpent the brightness and beauty of their intellects.
+The indulgent life he led and the absence of regular em-ployment were not slow to tell on his character.
+His weet temper degenerated into carelessness, his good nature into indifference to the moral qualities of his acquain-tances and Mrs Wilkinson, though she would not acknow-ledge the deterioration, could not help occasionally being distressed at the sort of people that "got hold of Edward" -people of easy manners and ready wit, but in whose talk there was a tone which, jorred on the confection must there was a tone which jarred on the car of their pure-minded hostess, marring as with the trail of a serpent the brightness and beauty of their intellects.

-The presence of such guests reconciled the mother to the frequent absence from home of Rosalind, who now spent much of her time with her godmother, no old friend of much of her time with her godmother, an old friend of Mrs. Wilkinson, who had no child of her own.
-Cicely, she hers.
-Wikinson, who had no child of her own.
-Cleery, and knew, had a heart and mind too full to be much affected such company; and as to Flo, an occasional wide opening of her blue eyes showed that she wondered at some daring of her blue eyes showed that she wondered at some daring sentiment, and sometimes a burst of amazed laughter drew attention to her; but Flo would have remained innocent and unconscious in society ten times as bad.
+The presence of such guests reconciled the mother to the frequent absence from home of Rosalind, who now spent much of her time with her godmother, an old friend of Mrs. Wilkinson, who had no child of her own.
+Cicely, she knew, had a heart and mind too full to be much affected such company; and as to Flo, an occasional wide opening of her blue eyes showed that she wondered at some daring sentiment, and sometimes a burst of amazed laughter drew attention to her; but Flo would have remained innocent and unconscious in society ten times as bad.